lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Noted risks**:
   - Lobby roster fallback depends on PartyKit-provided names when Supabase profiles lack avatars, so empty profile rows still render initials.
   - Ready signalling degrades gracefully but does not retry failed PartyKit sends; long outages may rely on the local fallback path before advancing.

+#### Update (2025-10-24): Round submission count authority
+- **File**: `server/lobby.ts`
+  - Each submission re-evaluates `expectedParticipants` using the maximum of historical participation, currently active connections, live lobby size, and submissions seen so far.
+This prevents premature `round-complete` broadcasts when someone finishes early or reconnects mid-round.
+  - Client HUD counters and waiting screens continue to rely on server-provided `totalPlayers`, keeping the displayed submission progress aligned with the authoritative participant count.

 ### Hint Modal — Persisted Purchases & ID Normalization (2025-10-23)